Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 For example, we build Wireshark, but not the heavy GUI.

 For [some formulae](https://github.com/Homebrew/homebrew-core/search?q=%22homebrew%2Fmirror%22&unscoped_q=%22homebrew%2Fmirror%22),
-we mirror the tarballs to our own BinTray.
-To do this, run `brew mirror <formula>` with a local checkout of a PR before it is merged.
+we mirror the tarballs to our own BinTray automatically as part of the bottle publish CI run.

 Homebrew is about Unix software.
 Stuff that builds to an `.app` should be in Homebrew Cask instead.